auth0/docs/articles/quickstart/backend/php/01-authorization.md

 ### Authenticating the user

-For this sample application, we're focusing on [authorization](https://auth0.com/intro-to-iam/authentication-vs-authorization/).
-There's numerous routes you could go for authenticating your users before they hit your backend API for authorization, such as using [Auth0's SPA.js library](https://github.com/auth0/auth0-spa-js).
-This approach is demonstrated in [this Quickstart app accompanying Github project](https://github.com/auth0-samples/auth0-php-api-samples/).
+For this sample application, we're focusing on <a href="https://auth0.com/intro-to-iam/authentication-vs-authorization/" target="_blank">authorization</a>.
+There's numerous routes you could go for authenticating your users before they hit your backend API for authorization, such as using <a href="https://github.com/auth0/auth0-spa-js" target="_blank">Auth0s SPA.js library</a>.
+This approach is demonstrated in <a href="https://github.com/auth0-samples/auth0-php-api-samples/" target="_blank">this Quickstart app accompanying Github project</a>.
 Regardless of the approach you take, this sample application expects you to pass your Access Token to it through a request parameter or header to work.

 ### Authorizing an Access Token